Guides

 Turbolinks.start();

-Generally async script loading can be done like:
+Async script loading can be done like this (starting with Shakapacker 8.2):

 <%= javascript_include_tag 'application', async: Rails.env.production? %>

-If you use document.addEventListener("turbolinks:load", function() {...}); somewhere in your code, you will notice, that Turbolinks 5 does not fire turbolinks:load on initial page load.
-A quick workaround is to use defer instead of async:
+If you use document.addEventListener("turbolinks:load", function() {...}); somewhere in your code, you will notice that Turbolinks 5 does not fire turbolinks:load on initial page load.
+A quick workaround for React on Rails earlier than 15 is to use defer instead of async:

 <%= javascript_include_tag 'application', defer: Rails.env.production? %>